Generic Name: Perindopril erbumine

 Radioactivity was detectable in fetuses after administration of 14C-Perindopril to pregnant rats.

 Milk of lactating rats contained radioactivity following administration of 14C-Perindopril.
 It is not known whether Perindopril is secreted in human milk.
-Because many drugs are secreted in human milk, caution should be exercised when Perindopril erbumine is given to nursing mothers.
+Because many drugs are secreted in human milk, caution should be exercised when Perindopril Erbumine Tablets are given to nursing mothers.

-Safety and effectiveness of Perindopril erbumine in pediatric patients have not been established.
+Safety and effectiveness of Perindopril Erbumine Tablets in pediatric patients have not been established.